 A person treated on an IPL, with constantly low settings at varying intensities, by different therapists at inconsistent timeframes.
-Having not completed a full course and has an underlying medical issue is more likely to see high levels of regrowth after pregnancy.
+Having not completed a full course and having an underlying medical issue is more likely to see high levels of regrowth after pregnancy.
 Due to these issues results from a course of treatments carried out in this way will be poor.

 In contrast to

 A person treated with a medical grade laser, with settings increased in line with their skin and hair type at regular time intervals by one therapist.
 Has completed a full course and has no underlying medical issues is likely to see minimal levels of regrowth after pregnancy.
-As a result of all these factors being focused on their is a high chance results will be successful long term.
+As a result of all these factors being focused on there is a high chance results will be successful long term.

 As you can see from these examples each of these factors play an important role.
 Each one of these is a contributing factor that determines the success rate of your treatments.
 After you give birth your body needs time to recover.
 Hormones will also need some time to regulate after you give birth.
 This process varies from person to person.
 However, we would recommend waiting at least 4-6 months before having laser done again.
 This time frame may need to extend depending on your individual circumstances.
-For women who have had a C-section or an episiotomy you may need longer if having the bikini area treated.
+For women who have had a C-section or an episiotomy, you may need longer if having the bikini area treated.